HFrajacomo/Draconic-Revolution/Game Details/Voxel_Lighting.md

 ## Ground Emission Problem and Solution

 After all of this, we still had a problem.
 Well, you see, what we are doing here is basically casting "Voxel Shadows".
-The real light still comes from the Polygonal model, so if the sun shines light into object A, and it's shadows obscures object B, then Voxel Lighting won't help object B. That may make sense to most of you, but you should realize that the Underground would be dark even if we poke a hole in the ceiling to the surface.
+The real light still comes from the Polygonal model, so if the sun shines light into object A, and its shadows obscures object B, then Voxel Lighting won't help object B. That may make sense to most of you, but you should realize that the Underground would be dark even if we poke a hole in the ceiling to the surface.

 The ground of the caves were 100% dark while the walls and ceilings were lit.
 Why is that?
 Simple, the materials weren't Double Sided.
 That means that the Shadows casted by the surface ground affected the only the places where the normals were similar, a.k.a the cave ground.
 Switching to Double Sided made everything darker.